AdelaideBaron/AdelaideBaron/README.md

-Currently in training as a Junior Java SDET Consultant with Sparta Global, learning all things data as a student on the CFGdegree Data stream.
-Using my github for collaborative work, projects, and homework display.
+Currently working as a Junior Java SDET Consultant with Sparta Global, with a distinction CFGdegree (Data stream) from August 2022.
+Using my github for collaborative work and personal projects.

 <details>
   <summary>Java SDET training summary</summary>